vinu1A23/Python-3d-model-generator/Reports/Report_2_Research_Papers.md

-We searched through google search engine for research papers which supported 3d model generation.
+We searched through google search engine for research papers which supported 3d model generation in python.